wasmfx/wasmfx-spec/proposals/continuations/Explainer.md

 control tags from Plotkin and Pretnar's effect handlers.
 Each control tag is declared module-wide along its payload type and return type.
 This declaration can be used to readily type points of non-local transfer of control.
-From a operational perspective we may view control tags as a means for writing an interface for the possible kinds of non-local transfers (or stack switches) that a computation may perform.
+From an operational perspective we may view control tags as a means for writing an interface for the possible kinds of non-local transfers (or stack switches) that a computation may perform.